juliohm1978/python-project/PYTHON_README.md

 ## Reset the environment

-You can delete the entire virtual environment using:
+You can delete the virtual environment using:

     make __reset

-**WARNING**: This should only be used as a last resort to fix a corrupted environment.
-Be aware this will remove `.venv`, along all dependency definitions, such as `Pipfile`, `Pipfile.lock` and `.env`.
-That means, all your dependencies and most of your configuration will be lost.
-Aside from the `.venv` directory, make sure you can recover backups or previous versions of those files.
+This will not delete `Pipfile` and `Pipfile.lock` from your project.

+To delete EVERYTHING related to the virtual environment, including `Pipfile` and `Pipfile.lock`, you can:

+    make __hardreset